 Dr. Shervin Rowshani

-Dr Rowshani lived in Toronto while attending University of Toronto for his Honours Bachelor of Science and his Dentistry degree.
+Dr. Rowshani lived in Toronto while attending University of Toronto for his Honours Bachelor of Science and his Dentistry degree.
 Upon graduation as a dentist, he worked in small towns across Ontario and eventually moved to Huntsville in 2013.
 He has lived and worked in Muskoka as a full-time dentist since then.
 He is an avid volunteer and has been involved in not-for-profit initiatives in the community.
 He participates in variety of causes both as a donor and volunteer.
 Health care causes, animal causes and feeding the ones in need are close to his heart.
-He recently went back to university to obtain his Executive MBA degree at Rotman School of management, University of Toronto.
-He has been a supporter of HHF as a business care partner and recently joined the board.
+In 2017, he went back to university to obtain his Executive MBA degree at Rotman School of management, University of Toronto.
+In summer of 2020, in response to PPE shortages early on the pandemic, he launched PPE Supply Inc, a PPE manufacturing company, in Huntsville.
+They produce medical grade surgical masks and face-shields for health care professionals across Canada.
+He has been a supporter of HHF as a business care partner and joined the board in 2017.
 He enjoys the beautiful outdoors in our county while biking and running.
 And he recently ventured out to learn bass guitar, a childhood dream of his.

 Geoff has been a lifelong seasonal resident of the Huntsville and Lake of Bays area.
 His family and forefathers share a long history in the Town of Huntsville and the Lake of Bays.
 Geoff is a partner at the firm of Cassels Brock and Blackwell LLP where his practice focuses on commercial litigation specializing in franchise law.
 He is described in Who’s Who Legal as the “go to guy” for class action defence.
 He is a frequent author for various industry publications and a regular speaker at international and domestic franchise law conferences.
 Geoff is recognized as a leading lawyer by the Lexpert Guide to the Leading US/Canada Cross-Border, Corporate Lawyers in Canada, Best Lawyers and Who’s Who Legal, and he was named a “Legal Eagle” by Franchise Times in 2014 and 2015.
 Geoff graduated from Queens Law School in 1984 after completing 3 years of Commerce and Finance at the University of Toronto.
 Geoff received his Masters in Law specializing in ADR from Osgoode Hall Law School in 2011.
 Geoff has two sons aged 21 and 24 both of whom have spent every summer of their lives at the Lake of Bays.
 He and his spouse, Pascale, are seasonal residents of Dwight and look forward to spending more and more time in the Region.